-FINAL MQ Which MQ Task 6 Fate of Preliminary Preliminary MQ Num Ecoreg Status MQ Group Sort Assessment Type MQ Final Management Question Proposed by BLM Rationale for Fat 26 CBR, MBR Active Grazing, Wild Horses and Burros н 5.
+FINAL Fate of MQ Which MQ Task 6 Preliminary Preliminary MQ Num Ecoreg Status MQ Group Sort Assessment Type MQ Final Management Question Proposed by BLM Rationale for Fate Clarifications 26 CBR, MBR Active Grazing, Wild Horses and Burros н 5.
 Special Assessment Added/ reframed Where will CAs (excluding climate change) overlap HAs, HMAs, and GAs under each time scenario?
-27 CBR, MBR Active Grazing, Wild Horses and Burros н 5.
+Climate change is excluded because it is addressed in a separate MQ for HAs, etc. 27 CBR, MBR Active Grazing, Wild Horses and Burros Н 5.
 Special Assessment Added Which HA's, HMA's and GA's will experience climate outside their current climate envelope?
+Climate space trends analyses will be reported by 4th level watershed; which may be subsequently combined with these sites as needed.
 40 CBR, MBR Active Fire History I 1.
 Where Are CEs and CAs?
 Reframed Where have fires greater than 1000 acres occurred?
 Where are the areas that have been changed from wildfire?
 42 CBR, MBR Active Fire Potential J 1.
 Where Are CEs and CAs?
 Reframed What areas now have unprecedented fuels composition (invasive plants), and are therefore at high potential for fire?
 Where are the areas of potential future change from predicted wildfire?
-(BLM amendment) 43 CBR, MBR Active Fire Potential L 4.
+(BLM amendment) 43 CBR, MBR Active Fire Potential J 4.
 Relative Effects of CAs on CEs Deferred Where are areas that in the future will have high potential for fire?
 Where are the areas of potential future change from predicted wildfire?
-(BLM amendment) 44 CBR, MBR Active Invasive Species к 1.
+(BLM amendment) 44 CBR, MBR Active Invasive Species К 1.
 Where Are CEs and CAs?
 Reframed What is the current distribution of invasive species included as CAs?
 Where are areas dominated by these invasive species?
-45 CBR, MBR Active Invasive Species к 2.
+45 CBR, MBR Active Invasive Species К 2.
 What is the Current Condition of CEs Reframed What areas are significantly ecologically affected by invasive species?
 Where are areas dominated by these invasive species?
-47 CBR, MBR Active Invasive Species к 1.
+47 CBR, MBR Active Invasive Species К 1.
 Where Are CEs and CAs?
 Reframed Given current patterns of occurrence and expansion of the invasive species included as CAs, what is the potential future distribution of these invasive species?
-Where are the areas of potential future encroachment from this invasive species?
-48 CBR, MBR Active Development L 1.
+Where are the areas of potential future encroachment from this invasive species? bradley models for invasive plants will be clipped and used for this MQ 48 CBR, MBR Active Development L 1.
 Where Are CEs and CAs?
 Reframed Where are current locations of development CAs?
 Where are current locations of relevant development types?
 49 CBR, MBR Active Development L 1.
 Where Are CEs and CAs?
 Reframed Where are areas of planned or potential development CAs?
 Where are areas of planned or potential development (outside of current urban areas) (e.g., under lease, plans of operation, governmental planning), including transmission corridors?